-- Grapeseed oil -- This neutral-flavored oil is a far healthier alternative to the cottonseed or safflower oils commonly sold for Pesach.
+- Grapeseed oil: This neutral-flavored oil is a far healthier alternative to the cottonseed or safflower oils commonly sold for Pesach.
 It also has a high smoke point, which makes it a good choice for frying.
-Per the Star-K for 2017, Delarosa brand requires Passover certification, while Pompeian brand may be used with a regular Star-K.
+Per the Star-K for 2017, the Delarosa brand requires Passover certification, while the Pompeian brand may be used with a regular Star-K.

-- Balsamic Vinegar -- For vinaigrettes, marinades, and glazes.
+- Balsamic vinegar: This is used for vinaigrettes, marinades, and glazes.

-- Jarred tomato sauce -- Serve over spaghetti squash or stuffed veggies; use for matzo lasagna or matzo pizza
+- Jarred tomato sauce: You can serve this over spaghetti squash or stuffed veggies.
+It also works great for matzo lasagna or matzo pizza.

-- Almond butter and/or cashew butter -- For snacking, baking, and sauces
+- Almond butter and/or cashew butter: Use these for snacking, baking, and sauces.

 - Red peppers